-The person within a provincial or district association of the TSA with primary responsibility for managing and reporting concerns about children & vulnerable adults and for ensuring clubs and events held in their province or district put into place procedures to safeguard children & vulnerable adults.
+The person within a provincial or district association of TSA with primary responsibility for managing and reporting concerns about children and vulnerable adults and for ensuring clubs and events held in their province or district put into place procedures to safeguard children and vulnerable adults.
 Duties and responsibilities

-Work with others in the province or district to ensure a safe and friendly environment for all participants;
+- Work with others in the province or region to ensure a safe and friendly environment for all participants; - Assist triathlon clubs and events to fulfil their responsibility to safeguard children and vulnerable adults: - Ensure all clubs and events in their province or district have in place a safeguarding policy and a safeguarding officer; - Act as the first point of contact for clubs or events staff, requiring advise on safeguarding policies and procedures;

-- Assist triathlon clubs and events to fulfil their responsibility to safeguard children & vulnerable adults - Ensure all clubs and events in their province or district have in place a safeguarding policy and a safeguarding officer; - Act as the first point of contact for clubs or events staff, requiring advise on safeguarding policies and procedures; - Assist the TSA's Lead Safeguarding Officer(s) to promote safeguarding in the province or district; - Promote the triathlon club's best-practice guidance and/or code of conduct within the club; - Sit on the provincial or district management committee; - Where they receive a complaint or concern regarding safeguarding report this to the TSA National Safeguarding Officer; - Monitor the implementation of the TSA safeguarding policies and procedures at provincial and district level; - Ensure appropriate confidentiality is maintained; - Promote anti-discriminatory practice.
+- Assist the TSA's Safeguarding Officer(s) to promote safeguarding in the province or region; - Where they receive a complaint or concern regarding safeguarding, report this to the TSA Safeguarding Officer; - Monitor the implementation of the TSA safeguarding policies and procedures at provincial and regional level; - Ensure appropriate confidentiality is maintained; - Promote anti-discriminatory practice.